New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- New England and its opponents have gone over the current 45.5-point total in four of nine games (44.4%) this season.
+- New England has combined with its opponents to put up more than 44.5 points in four of nine games this season.

-- Cleveland has combined with its opponents to score more than 45.5 points in five of nine games this season.
+- Cleveland's games have gone over 44.5 points in five of nine chances this season.

-- The two teams combine to average 50.5 points per game, 5.0 more than the over/under in this contest.
+- Sunday's over/under is 6.0 points lower than the two team's combined 50.5 points per game average.

-- This contest's over/under is 4.8 points more than the 40.7 these two squads combine to surrender per game this season.
+- This contest's total is 3.8 points greater than the 40.7 these two squads combine to surrender per game this season.

-- Patriots games have an average total of 44.9 points this season, 0.6 fewer than Sunday's over/under.
+- The average total in Patriots games this season is 44.9, 0.4 points more than Sunday's total of 44.5.

-- The 47.3 PPG average total in Browns games this season is 1.8 points more than this game's over/under.
+- The 44.5-point total for this game is 2.8 points below the 47.3 points per game average total in Browns games this season.

 Patriots stats and trends

-- New England has played nine games, with five wins against the spread.

-- This season, the Patriots have an ATS record of 3-3 in their six games as a favorite of 2.5 points or more.
+- The Patriots are 3-3 ATS when favored by 2.5 points or more this season.

-- New England's games this year have gone over the point total four times in nine opportunities (44.4%).
+- New England's games this year have hit the over on four of nine set point totals (44.4%).

 - New England is 4-2 against the spread and 5-1 overall in games when it scores more than 21.8 points.

-- When New England picks up more than 309.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- When New England piles up more than 309.7 yards, the team is 2-3 against the spread and 3-2 overall.

 - This year, the Patriots have turned the ball over 14 times, six more than the Browns' takeaways (8).